rockettheme/docs/Docs/joomla/extensions/rokajaxsearch/rokajaxsearch_use.md

     4. **Show Category** Sets the content filter rules for the module.
 [59%, 13%, se]
     5. **Show Read More** Set whether the Read More link should be display.
 [73%, 13%, se]

 1. **Hide Divs**: This option allows you to set which elements of your site you wish to be excluded from searching.
 Enter the ID names separated by a comma such as: *logo-module, side-column,* and *maincontent*.
-[24%, 13%, se]

 2. **Link to All Results**: Set to yes to show a link to all search results.
-[32%, 13%, se]

 3. **Show Description**: Set to yes to show a description with each search result.
-[45%, 13%, se]

 4. **Show Category**: Sets the content filter rules for the module.
-[59%, 13%, se]

 5. **Show Read More**: Set whether the Read More link should be display.
-[73%, 13%, se]

 [featured]: assets/rokajaxsearch.jpeg
 [rokajaxsearch-download]: http://www.rockettheme.com/extensions-downloads/free/1004-rokajaxsearch